nityansuman/nityansuman/README.md

 I’m currently learning concepts behind :shamrock: `Reinforcement Learning`.

-Currently working on lot of things from :telescope: `Natural Language Processing`, `Computer Vision` to `Time Series Forecasting`.
+Currently working on a lot of things from :telescope: `Natural Language Processing`, `Computer Vision` to `Time Series Forecasting`.

-Look out :nerd_face: for lot of new content coming your way - [Data Structures, Algorithms with Python], [Machine Learning Algorithms and Pipelines].
+Look out :nerd_face: for new content coming your way - [Data Structures, Algorithms with Python], [Machine Learning Algorithms and Pipelines].

 For more information about me (and a whole lot of shenanigans), check out :medal_sports: [Portfolio](https://github.com/nityansuman) and connect with me on [LinkedIn](https://www.linkedin.com/in/kumar-nityan-suman/) :footprints: